-Your donation will be used to purchase 12 new computers for our facility over the next six months.
+Your donation will help purchase new computers for our kids over the next six months.
 The children are eager for the new computers so that they can do their homework and communicate with friends and family.

-Janet Teebs, our development director, is always available to set up a tour for you, or to answer any questions you may have.
+Janet Teebs, our development director, is always available to set up a visit for you, or to answer any questions you may have.
 Don't hesitate to call her at 520-446-0912, or email her at janetteebs@CRS.com.